 People in all shelters are required to abide by codes of conduct.
 Shelter providers are expected to attend neighborhood meetings and provide 24-hour points of contact for the community.

 Is there any guarantee with this project about the amount and size of shelters allowed within a neighborhood, to ensure that shelters are spread out within a neighborhood?

 No, not in the proposed code.
 The purpose of the project is to remove regulatory barriers to shelter siting.
 The Joint City/County Office policy is to place shelters where there is a need, and that need is currently citywide.
 The financial resources to build new shelters are limited (as written above), so that is much more of a limiting factor than zoning.
 Year-round shelters managed by the Joint Office top out at 120 beds each, a size that makes a space cost-effective to operate while still being small enough to staff and manage successfully.

 Are there any guarantees that shelters will be geographically balanced across town?

-The track record over the past five years shows that new public shelters have been spread out across the city.
+The track record over the past seven years shows that new public shelters have been spread out across the city.
 That’s because the Joint Office has been working to fill gaps and expand a shelter system that for years was concentrated only downtown and in the central eastside.
-When asked about how shelter could be easier to access, people with lived experience said having to leave their neighborhood and communities to travel across town was a barrier.
+When asked how shelters could be easier to access, people with lived experience said having to leave their neighborhood and communities to travel across town was a barrier.

 Is there any guarantee that particular neighborhoods will not have a disproportionate number of shelters?